yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 ![logo](/Tool_LG-Ultrafine-brightness/brightness.png)

+## Stop of support notice

+This software is currently not actively maintained.
+Please read more below.

 ## Download

+Please check out the software in #8 on [Microsoft Store](https://www.microsoft.com/en-us/p/lg-ultrafine-brightness/9n5mj2fq4gww) for a more modern version!

 ~~**For commandline version, use the directory without GUI in its path.**~~
 the command line version is not actively maintained. you can always try it with a latest version libusb .dll.